DongzeHE/scpca-docs/docs/faq.md

 #### What genes are included in the reference transcriptome?

-The {ref}`reference transcriptome index <processing_information:reference transcriptome index>` that was used for alignment included 60,319 genes.
+The {ref}`reference transcriptome index <processing_information:reference transcriptome index>` that was used for alignment was constructed by extracting both spliced cDNA and intronic regions from the primary genome assembly ([see the code used to generate the reference transcriptome](https://github.com/AlexsLemonade/scpca-nf/blob/5dc49ffdcdb5c74dca86b0b79878f4d060029a53/bin/make_splici_fasta.R)).
-The reference transcriptome was constructed by extracting both spliced cDNA and intronic regions from the primary genome assembly ([see the code used to generate the reference transcriptome](https://github.com/AlexsLemonade/scpca-nf/blob/5dc49ffdcdb5c74dca86b0b79878f4d060029a53/bin/make_splici_fasta.R)).
+The resulting reference transcriptome index included 60,319 genes.
-In addition to protein-coding genes, this reference transcriptome index includes pseudogenes and non-coding RNA.
+In addition to protein-coding genes, this list of genes includes pseudogenes and non-coding RNA.
-Although there are 60,319 genes that are present in the reference transcriptome index, it is likely that many of these genes will not be detected in any given library.
+The gene expression data files available for download report all possible genes present in the reference transcriptome, even if not detected in a given library.